FIFA 22 may be coming to an end of its shelf life but that doesn’t mean there isn’t fun still to be had.

-For many, Ultimate Team has now become the main selling point of FIFA, offering players the chance to build their, well, ultimate team.
-For others, Career Mode and Pro Clubs are the way to go.
-But, for some, classic 11v11 remains the favourite — especially for offline playing.
+While Ultimate Team may be growing stale and you might have won everything on Career Mode and Pro Clubs, but classic 11v11 remains an option, especially for offline playing.
 There isn’t much better than getting your friends around and spending hours going head-to-head on Kick-Off, testing yourself with a variety of teams.

 In these crucial matches, there are so many ways to pick your teams.
 You can leave it all to chance and randomise the teams (three randoms is the ultimate decider) or make things a bit fairer, and stick to clubs at a certain level.
 If you choose the latter, you’ll want to know all about the best teams to use — assuming you’ve not given yourselves any restrictions.
 So we’re here you give you the upper hand.